Frequently Asked Questions

 Unfortunately, no. Due to security requirements and space limitations, only the invited adults may attend the National Championships.
 More information on who can attend the National Championship will be available to the teams selected to attend.
 Generally, the following will be invited, depending on the type of team:

-- High School Category (Tracks I and II): The Supervising Adult, each youth team member, and no more than one chaperone per youth.
-If the Supervising Adult is related to one of the team members, the Supervising Adult will serve as the team member’s chaperone.
-If the Supervising Adult is related to two or more of the team members, the Supervising Adult will serve as the chaperone for each relative.
+• High School Category (Tracks I and II): The Supervising Adult, each youth team member, and no more than one additional chaperone for teams of three and four youth.
+If the Supervising Adult is related to one of the team members, then no other chaperones will be permitted for any size team.